SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 To edit an internship (changing links, setting as inactive, changing start date, etc.), follow these steps:
 1) Find the corresponding internship's entry in `listings.json`.
 2) Pretend you are adding it as a new internship and follow the instructions above.
-3) Copy and paste the corresponding fields and change whichever ones need to be changed.
+3) Copy and paste the corresponding fields from `listings.json` to `contributions.json` and change whichever ones need to be changed.
 > Please only include the fields specified in the Adding an Internship section **AND the id field**.
 This is how we will make sure your edits replace the only internship.
 4) Submit a pull request as detailed below.